ArtemLeo/python-game-tic-tac-toe/README.md

 ### Description 🧩 🎮:

 Tic-Tac-Toe AI is a Python game where you play Tic-Tac-Toe against an AI opponent.
+The AI will make its move automatically after you.
 Challenge yourself and see if you can beat the machine!
-This will start the game and prompt you to make a move.
-The AI will make its move automatically after you.

 ---